 - How to choose or change plans

 - Our plan, including:

 - Financial information

 - How the plan has been rated by plan members

 - The number of appeals made by members

 - How to leave the plan

 - Our network providers and our network pharmacies, including:

 - How to choose or change primary care providers

 - Qualifications of our network providers and pharmacies

 - How we pay providers in our network

-- For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
+- A list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
 For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.MolinaHealthcare.com/Duals.

-- Covered services and drugs and about rules you must follow, including:
+- Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including:

 - Services and drugs covered by the plan

 - Limits to your coverage and drugs

 - Rules you must follow to get covered services and drugs

-- Why something is not covered and what you can do about it, including asking us to:
+- Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to:

 - Put in writing why something is not covered

 - Change a decision we made

 - Pay for a bill you got